wbugenis/pizza-code-challenge/README.md

 1. Missing or unattempted views and forms, or erb syntax errors in views and forms.
 Forms created in the wrong views, do not accept the correct input, or do not submit to the correct location.
 Data not displayed correctly.
 2. Views display some data correctly.
 Forms attempted, but with some errors that prevent submitting data correctly.
 May not have attempted or may have significant errors in advanced deliverables.
 3. Uses view to show data as specified.
 At least one working form that submits data to the correct location.
 May not have attempted some advanced view features.
 May have included views not specified by the deliverables.
 May include model or controller logic in the view.
 Forms may accept invalid input (for example, out of range numbers).
 May not display validation errors correctly.
 May not use view helper methods to reduce duplication.
-4. Nearly all view and form deliverables complete and correct.
+4. Nearly all view and form deliverables are complete and correct.
 May have minor logic errors in advanced deliverables.
 Mostly does not include controller or model logic in the views.
 Mostly uses helpers to reduce duplication.
-5. All view and form deliverables complete and correct, including advanced form components.
+5. All view and form deliverables are complete and correct, including advanced form components.
 No views not specified by the instructions.
 No model or controller logic present in the views.
 Appropriate use of helpers and built-ins to reduce duplication.
 Validation errors displayed correctly on form.